edwinsamodra/WaSIJA/README.md

-## WarehouseSIJA
+## WASIJA
-WarehouseSIJA is a web-based application that functions to manage tools in the SIJA office of SMK N 2 Klaten.
+WASIJA is a web-based application that functions to manage tools in the SIJA office of SMK N 2 Klaten.

 ### How to Clone
 1. Open the directory that you want